SuadeLabs/fire/documentation/properties/type.md

 As outlined in [LCR][lcr] Article 13(2)(g)(i)
 > loans secured with a first-ranking mortgage granted to individuals for the acquisition of their main residence

+### qualified_reverse_mortgage
+A **qualified_reverse_mortgage** is a reverse mortgage which adheres to the stipulations defined in OSFI BCAR Chapter 4 P 116, and therefore qualifies for preferential risk weight treatment

+### reverse_mortgage
+A **reverse_mortgage** is a non-recourse loan secured by property that has no defined term and no monthly repayment of principal and interest.

+As outlined in OSFI BCAR Chapter 4, P 116

 ### credit_card
 A **credit_card** is credit facility typically secured by a deposit account or equity in the borrower's property.